svewap/popup_power/README.md

 - [Preview all features](https://popup-power.slavlee.de/demo)
 - [Buy the PRO Version](https://popup-power.slavlee.de/buy-pro)

+## Explore more
+If you are looking for awesome and easy to use TYPO3 templates and extensions, then visit: [T3 Templates][3]

 ## 4 Changelog
 The changelogs can be found inside the [CHANGES.md](CHANGES.md) file.